-, i.e. on tablets and smartphones, India comes 128th with a download speed of 13.15 Mbit/second.
-The upload speed of around 5 Mbit was enough for 135th place.
+In mobile internet, i.e., on tablets and smartphones, India comes 67th with a download speed of 30.96 Mbit/second.
+The upload speed of around 7 Mbit was only enough for 128th place.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.

 Access to the internet in India from 1990 - 2021